-&lt;sup>14 NPPF Glossary: Main town centre uses: Retail development (including warehouse clubs and factory outlet centres); leisure, entertainment and more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, nightclubs, casinos, health and fitness centres, indoor bowling centres and bingo halls); offices; and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).
+14 NPPF Glossary: Main town centre uses: Retail development (including warehouse clubs and factory outlet centres); leisure, entertainment and more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, nightclubs, casinos, health and fitness centres, indoor bowling centres and bingo halls); offices; and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).

-&lt;sup>15 The 'sequential test' is a "planning principle that seeks to identify, allocate or develop certain types or locations of land before others.
+15 The 'sequential test' is a "planning principle that seeks to identify, allocate or develop certain types or locations of land before others.
 For example, brownfield housing sites before greenfield sites, or town centre retail sites before out-of-centre sites.

-- 6. They are of an appropriate scale in relation to the other units within the local centre; and - 7.
-The amenities of local or adjoining residents or users are protected or suitable mitigation measures are provided to address any adverse impacts on residential amenity resulting from additional noise, smell and visual intrusion.
+the local centre; and

+7. The amenities of local or adjoining residents or users are protected or suitable mitigation measures are provided to address any adverse impacts on residential amenity resulting from additional noise, smell and visual intrusion.